 During the interview process, you want to be engaged and familiar with the conversation.
 If you’re looking to stand out, your goal should be to make a memorable (and professional) interaction.
 Asking clear, detailed questions about the company is one best practice to do so!
-According to Neil Roseman, the former Amazon VP, in “The Anatomy of the Perfect Technical Interview,” when asking a question, interviewers look for things that you may be interested within the company and they base these assumptions on the kinds of questions you ask.
+According to Neil Roseman, the former Amazon VP, in “The Anatomy of the Perfect Technical Interview,” when asking a question, interviewers look for things that you may be interested in within the company and they base these assumptions on the kinds of questions you ask.

 Prepare for Tests

-Act Like its Your First Day
+Act Like It’s Your First Day

-You have to go into the interview with a confidence that exudes and helps them realize that you are a missing piece of the puzzle that they didn’t realize that they were missing.
+You have to go into the interview with confidence that exudes and helps them realize that you are a missing piece of the puzzle that they didn’t realize that they were missing.
 Don’t be hesitant towards compliments, adapt to your environment, to show that you are a team player.
 Take every opportunity to interact with the existing team, without overdoing it.
 Top companies in the industry are always looking for “A” players with that kind of attitude.

 Let Your Personality Shine!

 Bonus tip from us!
-Sometimes the process of interviewing can be a little cookie cutter.
+Sometimes the process of interviewing can be a little cookie-cutter.
 Don’t let this be a damper on your personal style.
 But let your personality be the asterisk on the list, something unique that you have added that this list will only have because you are interviewing!
 If you’re a comedian, crack a joke, if you’re a fashionista, add a pop of something to your outfit.
 Show that you are human and they don’t need to enter a captcha code to get to know you!

-Be prepared for the simple questions of “tell us about yourself” and what “you like to do,”
+Be prepared for the simple questions of “Tell us about yourself” and what “you like to do,”

 Make sure you’re ‘Trendy in IT’

 Gadgtecs shares apps that will help you prepare for your interview!
 Make sure you are knowledgeable of the ins and outs of the industry you are applying for.
-Being up to date will help you have an advantage on the facts and different techniques to solve your future employers existing problems!
+Being up to date will help you have an advantage on the facts and different techniques to solve your future employers’ existing problems!